toniebox-reverse-engineering/mitmproxy-toniebox/README.md

 Select the variant you want to use.
 You may remove the variant from the docker-compose.yaml you don't need.

 ### Reverse Proxy
-You'll need one network (may be two in the near future, for rtnl).
-Please reconfigure your DNS so prod.de.tbs.toys points to the ip of your container.
-Please set rtnl.bxcl.de to 127.0.0.1 or something invalid.
-This blocks the logs of the box to be sent to the cloud.
+You'll need one network.
+Please reconfigure your DNS so prod.de.tbs.toys points to the ip of your reverse container.
+Please set rtnl.bxcl.de to the ip of the nginx container.

 ### Transparent Proxy
 You'll need two networks.
 One is a normal LAN, the other (mitm) should have a DHCP that reconfigures the gateway-ip to the ip of the container itself.
 You may need to set the NET_IF variable to the mitm interface.